-What Is It?The Space Palette is a musical and graphical instrument that lets you play music and paint visuals simultaneously by waving your hands in the holes of a wood frame.
+What Is It?The Space Palette is a musical and graphical instrument invented by Tim Thompson that lets you play music and paint visuals simultaneously by waving your hands in the holes of a wood frame.
 No pre-recorded media, sequences, or loops are used - everything is generated in realtime by your hands.
 The wood frame is a reference for the player, while the Microsoft Kinect is used to detect the position of whatever hands (or objects) appear in the holes of the frame.
 The depth of your hands matters as much as their left/right/up/down position - it's like having multiple three-dimensional mouse pads in mid-air.
 Any number of hands can be used.
 Musically, the large holes are like piano keyboards (left-to-right) on which you play individual notes, and hand depth controls things like vibrato and filters.
 Visually, the large holes allow you to paint with graphical shapes (heavily processed by visual effects), and hand depth controls their size.
 The 12 small holes in the corners of the Space Palette are used to select different sets of sounds and graphics.
 Each of the 4 large holes plays a different sound and paints a different graphic, simultaneously.

 Mailing ListIf you want to be kept current with Space Palette developments (upcoming showings, and availability of both hardware and software for sale), sign up for the Space Palette mailing list here.

 GalleryThese pictures show the evolution of the Space Palette, beginning with the initial prototypes built with picture frames.

 Media CoverageOne of the first was in April 2011 from Mark Mosher's ModulateThis blog.
 Here's another interview and article about the first version.
 Mark recently published an update on the most recent version of the Space Palette At Maker Faire 2013, the Space Palette was highlighted in a blog post, and won an Editor's Choice Blue Ribbon.

 ContactMy personal site describing other work is timthompson.com.
 You can send email to email@example.com

 "Space Palette" is a trademark of Tim Thompson.